Teen Memorial Book

 As we begin the design of booklet, you will be asked for feedback and approval at every step.
 We may edit your story slightly for grammatical/spelling errors but again, you will have final say over what is published.
 Families who speak Spanish will be asked to provide feedback and approval for all translations to ensure their stories are told accurately.

-We will have two family meetings this year in mid-July and mid-October.
-Family meetings are held so you can meet the other families who are participating this year, as well as families who have participated in the past.
+Our family remembrance event will be held on Saturday, October 19, 2013 at The Viridian in West Jordan, Utah.
+You will be able to meet the other families who are participating this year, as well as families who have participated in the past.
 Many of the families who have participated in earlier booklets requested these meetings and said they found them to be especially helpful and worthwile.
 Families share their stories, reasons for participating, and messages they wish to share with other drivers.
 Families are able to comfort and provide support to each other in a way that no one else understands.
 Grief counselors attend the meetings and provide support and resources free of charge.
 Representatives from state and local agencies with committment to reduce the number of teens killed or injured in motor vehicle crashes also attend.

 You will be given as many copies of the booklet as you wish.
 The final booklet will be available at the Remembrance Event which will be held in October.